FFFF0h/RunPSScript/README.md

 Licenses
 --------
+Parts of this software are based on the following open-source libraries.

 | Module                   | Author                | License         |
 |--------------------------|-----------------------|-----------------|
 | RunPSScript              | Laurent Le Guillermic | 2016 Apache 2.0 |